 Explore Central Park by bike.

 Timeless, nostalgic, and delightful, riding a bike through Central Park provides a vantage point you just can't get on foot.
 For my bike ride through Central Park, I took my 12-year-old daughter for a "mommy and me" afternoon.
 It was an excellent opportunity for her to practice shifting gears, and being aware of other riders, pedestrians, and traffic in a controlled setting.
 We enjoyed a leisurely ride with minimal car traffic—although we saw plenty of horse-drawn carriages and pedicabs.
 We stopped at Conservatory Water, visited Le Pain Quotidian for a chocolate chip cookie, and after our break, walked past Alice in Wonderland on our way back to the East Drive.
 We then rode to the Obelisk near The Met and walked our bikes over to the West Side past the playing fields.
-We visited a few more landmarks we never manage to see on foot, including the iconic Belvedere Castle, which is closed for restorations through 2019.
+We visited a few more landmarks we never manage to see on foot, including the iconic Belvedere Castle.
 We visited the opulent Shakespeare Garden and the charming Swedish Cottage Marionette Theater, and concluded our afternoon riding down West Drive past the Lake where we heard the strumming of a koto echoing in the wind.
 This was a special treat for my daughter who is currently obsessed with Asian art and culture.
 Our final stop was the Cherry Hill Fountain and Bow Bridge.
-Taking advantage of the downhill ride, we swooshed past Tavern On The Green and exited the park, tired, hot, and sweaty from another great adventure.
+Taking advantage of the downhill ride, we swooshed past Tavern on the Green and exited the park, tired, hot, and sweaty from another great adventure.

 The views are astounding at Brooklyn Bridge Park.